-Additions during the first half of 2022 include immaterial purchase accounting adjustments related to the Cardtronics acquisition as well as the goodwill acquired through the LibertyX transaction on January 5, 2022.
+Additions during the nine months ended September 30, 2022 include immaterial purchase accounting adjustments related to the Cardtronics acquisition as well as the goodwill acquired through the LibertyX transaction on January 5, 2022.
 For additional information on these business combinations, refer to Note 2, "Business Combinations".